 Penetration testing is another effective way of detecting vulnerabilities in your websites.
 Generally, penetration testing involves simulating an attack on your website to uncover exploitable weaknesses in the system.

 There are two types of WordPress penetration testing;

 Whitebox penetration testing– in this type of test, the site owner provides the pentester with complete information about the website, allowing them to search for vulnerabilities deeply and widely.

 Blackbox penetration testing– in this type of test, the penetration tester does not know about the website they are testing from the owner.
 Therefore, they emulate real-world hackers as closely as possible.

 Penetration testing isn’t as simple as quickly running a pen-testing tool against your website.
 Pentesters typically follow a systematic approach to uncover any potential vulnerability in the site.
 Successful WordPress audits typically involve these four steps;

-- Reconnaissance- this step involves collecting as much information regarding the website as possible.
+- Reconnaissance – involves collecting as much information regarding the website as possible.

-- Scanning– the pentester scans the website for vulnerabilities.
-The vulnerabilities are collected and rated in terms of risk level from 1-5.
+- Scanning – the pentester scans the website for vulnerabilities.
+The vulnerabilities are collected and rated in risk level from 1-5.

-- Exploitation– in this step, the penetration tester simulates an attack using one or more discovered vulnerabilities to prove that they are a potential threat.
+- Exploitation – in this step, the penetration tester simulates an attack using one or more discovered vulnerabilities to prove they are a potential threat.

 As the WordPress content publishing medium is open-source software, it is essential to care about its security.
-Don’t provide the keys to the hackers, as they always look for loopholes to steal your data by conquering the site access.
+Don’t provide the keys to the hackers; they always look for loopholes to steal your data by conquering site access.

-WordPress vulnerability scan takes the responsibility of finding the security threats and preventing your web assets from being attacked.
+WordPress vulnerability scan is responsible for finding security threats and preventing your web assets from being attacked.
 It performs a set of automation processes to catch the potential weakness of your site and let you fix them at the earliest.